zouyaoji/vue-cesium/website/docs/en-US/quickstart.md

 ### Global config

 When importing VueCesium, you can define a global config object.
-For now this object has two properties: `cesiumPath` and `accessToken`. `cesiumPath` is used to specify the `CesiumJS` library loaded by VueCesium, and `accessToken` is used to set `Cesium.Ion.defaultAccessToken`.
+For now this object has two properties: `cesiumPath` and `accessToken`. `cesiumPath` is used to specify the `CesiumJS` library loaded by VueCesium, support loading the official version of Cesium or a third-party version developed based on Cesium, **Note:** Please use the files in the Build directory.
+And `accessToken` is used to set `Cesium.Ion.defaultAccessToken`.
 According to the method of introducing VueCesium, the specific operations are as follows:

 Fully import VueCesium: